okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 Parameter Details

 * If `jti` is specified, the token can only be used once.
-So, for example, subsequent refreshes won't succeed.
+So, for example, subsequent token requests won't succeed.
-* If `exp` is specified, be aware that requests will fail if the time specified is more than an hour before the request is received.
+* The `exp` claim will fail the request if the expiration time is more than one hour in the future or has already expired.
-* If `iat` is specified, must be a time before the request is received.
+* If `iat` is specified, then it must be a time before the request is received.

 ##### Response Parameters